William Selby: American career

+Selby emigrated to Boston, Massachusetts in October 1773 at the age of 35.
+(He was following in the footsteps of his brother John, also an organist, who emigrated in 1771).
 In 1774, Selby became the organist at Trinity Church in Newport, Rhode Island.
 Three years later, Selby became organist at King's Chapel in Boston where he organized the first colonial music festival.

 Selby's surviving works include two voluntaries and one Fugue for the organ, a lesson in C for the harpsichord, and an anthem for Thanksgiving Day.
-In addition to his musical endeavors, he managed a grocery and liquor shop.
+His Boston compositions included a Jubilate and three anthems, including Behold, he is my salvation, composed for the rededication of Old South Church, Boston.
+The patriotic choral ode To Columbia’s Favourite Son, was performed at the Stone Chapel in 1786, in the presence of President Washington.